 Fail (U), Pass (G)

 The Faculty Board of Science and Technology

-Bachelor's degree, and in addition at least 30 credits of courses in computational science at advanced level, including courses at advanced level that are necessary for the project.
+A Bachelor's degree and, in addition, at least 30 credits in computational science at Master's level, including courses at Master's level that are necessary for the project.
 Admission requires a project plan accepted by the department.
 Proficiency in English equivalent to the Swedish upper secondary course English 6.

-show a deep knowledge within the chosen field of computational science
+show a deep knowledge within the chosen field of computer science

 search and in a critical way interpret and compile relevant scientific literature